tamasdancsi/ios-full-screen-modal/README.md

 ## Integration

-Select you main project.
+Select your main project.
 On the Swift packages tab, tap on the `+` icon to add a new dependency.
 Enter `git@github.com:tamasdancsi/ios-full-screen-modal.git`, hit next twice and you're ready to go.

 ## Usage